tobixen/calendar-cli/README.md

 Simple command-line CalDav client, making it possible to add calendar events, browse an agenda and doing task management towards a caldav server.

+THIS IS THE LEGACY VERSION.
+I got a bit unhappy with the project (particularly the quite different user interfaces when handling events vs handling tasks), so rather than making version 1.0, I decided to recreate it from scratch.
+Please visit https://github.com/tobixen/kal for the new version (though be aware that it still has some sharp edges).

 Other tools
 -----------